MicrosoftDocs/Viva/Viva/solutions/prerequisities-for-yume.md

 # Step 1: Prerequisites for setup of Yume

-To set up Yume, fulfil the following prerequisites:
+To set up Yume, perform the following steps:

 - [Download the Yume accelerator](#download-the-yume-accelerator)
 - [Create an Azure AD Application registration](#create-an-azure-ad-application-registration)